mainmatter/playbook/development-process/README.md

 elements might need to be changed, potentially making changes in other, higher-level elements necessary as well.

+##### Productivity Benefits

+Design systems do not only support a consistent user interface but also directly improve productivity.
+Since the application's UI is based on a common set of rules, elements and components, engineers can build new pages without needing additional guidance from designers, simply by following the rules of and using the elements and components of the design system.
+In most cases, elements and components defined in the design system will even have direct counterparts in the application's source code.
+That way, designers do not have to maintain designs for every individual page of the application.
+They only need to ensure the design system provides the rules and elements to build all of the application's pages.

 #### Deliverables

+Ideally no dedicated design deliverables should be necessary and engineers should work with the design source files directly and extract what they need.
-Design files should be prepared in a way that makes extraction of assets and necessary artwork easy for the engineers and designers who will use them.
+Therefore, the design sources files should be managed in a way that makes extraction of assets and necessary artwork easy for the engineers and designers who will use them.
 This should include preparing and marking elements for export, including proper offsets and intended appropriate file formats to reduce the necessity for producing any special deliverables beyond the files themselves.

 If any particular deliverables are required that the engineers can not extract from the design source files directly, those deliverables should be attached to